lebestnoob/Windify/README.md

 # The Status of Windify

 ## This website has been deprecated.
 It is no longer maintained.
 This may mean the webiste may break in the future.
-You can access this website at [https://windify.netlify.app/](https://windify.netlify.app/) or [https://lebestnoob.github.io/Windify](https://lebestnoob.github.io/Windify)
+You can access this website at [https://windify.netlify.app/](https://windify.netlify.app/)
 <br>
 <br>

 ### Why is it here?

 #### Originally, this website was hosted on https://drv.tw.
 This static website host generates a random URL you can't change.
-My plan was to host it on Netlify and get a more readle URL like this one: https://SITE.netlify.app.
-This will also prevent the website from going offline if something happenes to my Google Dirve
+My plan was to host it on Netlify and get a more readable URL like this one: https://windify.netlify.app.
+This will also prevent the website from going offline if something happenes to my Google Drive
 <br>
 <br>